 Author: Dr. Joseph Scarpuzzi, ND – Naturopathic Doctor, Clinic Director, Body Blu

-The Complex World of B12 Absorption Interference
+The Complexity of B12 Absorption

 Unlike many other vitamins, B12 has an incredibly complex absorption process that can be disrupted at multiple points.
 When we talk about “absorption blockers,” we’re referring to substances that can interfere with this delicate process, preventing your body from getting the B12 it needs even when you’re consuming adequate amounts [1].
 The interference can happen in several ways: by reducing stomach acid production, damaging the intestinal lining, competing for absorption sites, or directly inactivating the vitamin itself.
 Let’s explore the most common culprits that might contribute to vitamin B12 deficiency.

-Prescription Medications: The Biggest Offenders
+3. Prescription Medications:

 Proton Pump Inhibitors (PPIs) and H2 Blockers

-If you’ve ever taken medication for heartburn, acid reflux, or stomach ulcers, you’ve likely encountered these powerful acid-suppressing drugs.
+If you’ve ever taken medication for heartburn, acid reflux, or stomach ulcers, you’ve likely encountered these acid-suppressing drugs.
 Common PPIs include omeprazole (Prilosec), esomeprazole (Nexium), and lansoprazole (Prevacid).
 H2 blockers include ranitidine (Zantac), famotidine (Pepcid), and cimetidine (Tagamet) [1].
 Here’s the problem: your stomach acid is essential for releasing B12 from food proteins.
-These medications work by dramatically reducing stomach acid production, which can significantly impair your body’s ability to extract B12 from dietary sources [1].
+These medications work by reducing stomach acid production, which can impair your body’s ability to extract B12 from dietary sources [1].

 Research shows that people taking these medications long-term have an 83% increased risk of developing vitamin B12 deficiency compared to non-users [2].
 The effect is dose- and duration-dependent — the longer you take these medications and the higher the dose, the greater the risk.
 Studies have found that the association becomes particularly strong after two or more years of continuous use [2].